edgedb/edgedb/docs/datamodel/properties.rst

 **Unsetting properties**

-To explicitly unset a property that is not required set it to an empty set.
+To explicitly unset a property that is not required, set it to an empty set.

 .. code-block:: edgeql